umakiyer/Cryptocurrencies/README.md

 * Applied PCA to reduce the features to 3 principal components.

-* Created DataFrame with column PC 1, PC 2, PC 3 & index from Crypto dataframe
+* Created DataFrame with column PC 1, PC 2, PC 3 & index from Crypto dataframe.

     ![image](./IMAGES/pca.PNG)